No One Deserves To Feel Like An Outsider

 The running community isn’t a perfect one but magical things happen when we build the sisterhood.
 We all come from different pasts, athletic backgrounds, and walks of life.
 Regardless of what motivates you to pull on your sports bra, we’re all running towards the strongest versions of ourselves possible and we’re a hell of a lot stronger when we’re flying together.

 A four-minute mile or a twenty-four-minute mile, as long as you have the courage to come as you are, there will always be a place for you in our badass lady gang.
 I wanted to step back and open up about feeling like an outsider because I know I'm not alone.
-And without your words and support, and without my sponsor Oiselle, the by women, for women company who stood up for me and continues to believe in the stories I'm telling and the movements I'm creating, I'm not sure what would have happened.
+And without your words and support, I'm not sure what would have happened.
 No one deserves to feel like an outsider or feel alone.